iBz-04/zoomit/README.md

-- I made this to automatically open zoom and join my online classes for me so i dont marked absent
+**I made this to automatically open zoom and join my online classes for me so i dont marked absent**

-#### steps
-**After the gui opens**

--In the left-hand tree, click on Task Scheduler Library.
--In the center pane you'll see a list of all your tasks.
--Scroll (or sort by Name) until you spot Zoom Auto Join.

-# Getting Started

 ## Setup